vladdoster/assay-viz/README.md

 1. Due to the workload I heard about, at scale, PostgreSql is a good candidate.
 It has really solid performance even as a single node.
 2. Open source, nuff said.
 3. Wide variety of datatypes.
-I didnt emply any because time, but I could definielty see merging the gt/predicted values into an array datatype and reduce the number of attributes on each db record which would scale better.
+I didnt employ any because time, but I could definitely see merging the gt/predicted values into an array datatype and reduce JS code on frontend and reduce the number of attributes on each db record which would scale better.
 4. Scales well in terms of data.
-I learned this frist hand at GlobalPriorArt where we store every patent and its related family patents when an employee searches.
+I learned this first hand at GlobalPriorArt where we store every patent and its related family patents when an employee searches.
 It adds up quick, but postgres handles it with grace.

 # To run
 ```shell script